 Mark L. Rotert

-Mr. Rotert received his J.D. from Loyola University of Chicago and his Bachelor of Arts degree from St. John’s University in Minnesota.
-He frequently lectures at Chicago area law schools and at continuing legal education programs, on topics including trial and appellate advocacy, ethics, and the proper conduct of corporate internal investigations.
-He is a member of the American and Illinois State bar associations and the National Association of Criminal Defense Lawyers.
+Mr. Rotert received J.D. from the Loyola University School of Law in Chicago and his Bachelor of Arts degree from St. John’s University in Minnesota.
+He is a frequent lecturer at Chicago law schools and continuing education programs.
+He is a member of the American and Illinois State Bar Associations and the National Association of Criminal Defense Lawyers.